Langley Park School for Boys: Sport

-Langley Park School for Boys is one of the few state schools that play rugby and hockey, and is one of the top three hockey schools in the country, having competed in the last four national finals.
+Langley Park School for Boys is one of the minority of state schools that play rugby and hockey, and is one of the top three hockey schools in the country, having competed in the last four national finals.

 In 2004 the under-16 team were crowned national champions, the first comprehensive school to achieve this.
+More recently during the 2021/22 season the 1st XI finished 7th in the England Hockey Tier 1 Championship; of which one player (Dan Hamilton) carried on the success internationally, captaining England juniors in the 4 Nations Tournament and European Championships in Hanau, Germany.

 In the 2021 Cricket season, the 1st XI won the Kent cup beating out Simon Langton Grammar School for Boys by 33 runs after 35 overs.

-In 2021/22, the U15 rugby squad made it to the semi-finals of the Schools Vase, where they lost to Torquay Boys Grammar School.
-Despite the match ending in a 12-12 draw and taking place in a neutral venue, Torquay went through as they were drawn to be the away side in this tie, following standard tiebreaker practice in previous rounds.
+In 2021/22, the U15 rugby squad made it to the semi-finals of the Schools Vase, where they lost to Torquay Boys' Grammar School.
+Despite the match ending in a 12–12 draw and taking place in a neutral venue, Torquay went through as they were drawn to be the away side in this tie, following standard tiebreaker practice in previous rounds.

 The new buildings for the school provide private hockey facilities for the school, which are currently being shared with Langley Park School for Girls.
 Other sports include tennis, basketball, football and table tennis.